philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 func sortMap(ages map[string]int)  {
 	var names = make([]string, 0, len(ages)) // slice for the names
 	// append all the names to the slice in a unordered way
-	// we omit the second value in the for loop using only the key of ages and hot the value for key := range ages{
+	// we omit the second value in the for loop using only the key of ages and not the value for key := range ages{
 		names = append(names, key)
 	}